radius-project/radius/docs/contributing/contributing-code/contributing-code-reviewing/README.md

 ### Responsibilities of an approver

-Approvers are expected to display good judgement, responsibility, and competance over the *top* of the code review pyramid (Style, Correctness, Design).
+Approvers are expected to display good judgement, responsibility, and competence over the *top* of the code review pyramid (Style, Correctness, Design).

 It's likely that for for small changes a maintainer will delegate responsibility for approval to a maintainer working in the relevant area.